hmrc/sbt-bobby/README.md

 #Overview

-Bobby is an Sbt plugin that prevents outdated dependencies and plugins from being used by your project.
+Bobby is an SBT plugin that prevents outdated dependencies and plugins from being used by your project.

 #Background
 It can be hard to ensure that distributed teams upgrade to the latest version of a dependency.